 Our Role in Switzerland

-Credit Suisse is a trusted financial partner to more than 100,000 companies or around 1 in 3 businesses in Switzerland.
-The majority of Credit Suisse's corporate clients are small and medium-sized enterprises (SMEs) that generally have no direct access to the capital markets and are therefore often reliant on bank loans to fund working capital and/ or investments.
+Serving more than 100,000 companies or around 1 in 3 businesses in Switzerland, Credit Suisse is a highly trusted financial partner to Swiss corporate clients.
+They mainly comprise small and medium-sized enterprises (SMEs) that generally have no direct access to the capital markets and are therefore often reliant on bank loans to fund working capital and/or investments.
 One of our goals is to support these companies with a fair, competitive and risk-adjusted lending policy.
-We are committed to providing our Swiss corporate clients with individual advice and the best possible support to help them run their businesses effectively, and we offer advice on strategic decision-making.
-In total, Credit Suisse had more than CHF 160 billion of loans outstanding in Switzerland at the end of 2018, including mortgages and loans to private companies, the public sector and private clients.
-Besides serving Switzerland's SMEs, Credit Suisse is also a longterm strategic financial partner to a number of multinational companies that are domiciled in Switzerland, providing them with a broad range of financial services and access to capital markets.
-In this way, we help to strengthen Switzerland's position as an attractive business location.
+We are committed to providing our Swiss corporate clients with needs-oriented advice and the best possible support, and we advise them on strategic decisions to help them run their businesses effectively.
+At the end of 2019, Credit Suisse had over CHF 163 billion of loans outstanding in Switzerland, including mortgages and loans to private companies, the public sector and private clients.

-In our home market of Switzerland, we not only engage in an open dialogue with politicians that involves the regular exchange of information and ideas but also actively support the functioning of the Swiss "militia" system of politics, where Swiss citizens assume roles in political bodies at federal, cantonal or community level alongside their regular professions.
-Consequently, Swiss members of parliament are not professional politicians and the parties do not receive state funding.
-In order to support the functioning of this system, Credit Suisse offers working time arrangements to employees in Switzerland who hold an elected public office in their local community alongside their role at the bank.
-Employees in Switzerland who hold an elected public office are permitted to devote up to 20% of their working hours to a public role while receiving their full salary from the bank – irrespective of their party affiliation and views.
+In our Swiss home market, we not only engage in an open dialogue with policymakers that involves the regular exchange of information and ideas but also actively support the functioning of the Swiss “militia” system of politics, where Swiss citizens assume roles in political bodies at federal, cantonal or community level alongside their regular professions.
+Consequently, most members of the Swiss Parliament are not professional politicians and parties do not receive state funding.

 Credit Suisse helps to strengthen this system of politics by making financial contributions available to political parties at the federal level that request funding, irrespective of their political agenda and position.
 This financial support does not give rise to any obligations for the political parties that receive it.
 The only factor that influences the support given by Credit Suisse is the number of parliamentary mandates held by each party at the federal level and in the cantons: To be eligible, a party must have at least five seats in the Federal Assembly (Swiss Parliament).
 This transparent approach – based on objective criteria – enables Credit Suisse to make a politically neutral contribution to support the work of the parties in performing the functions of the state.
 Credit Suisse makes a maximum of CHF 1 million of financial support available each year for this purpose.
 This support is exclusive to Credit Suisse’s home market.